 Roster: 22 maximum; no more than 18 can “suit up” per game

 Since Portage Youth Soccer is run by volunteers, we are always looking for parents to help promote and continue this popular sport for our Portage youth.
 You can volunteer to be a manager of a team, an assistant coach or even the main coach.
 Coaches normally consist of parents of children for their age group, so you stay with your child as you move up through the age groups.
 Background checks and certified courses will be required before coaching a team.
 You can signup when you register your child through Demosphere.
 Please keep in mind that the PYSA Organization is always looking for parents to help out on the board of directors.
-If interested please contact the current board president.

 The New Grassroots Referee training course is a 16 hour course with half of the time spent online and the other half in the classroom.
 It is designed to provide entry level referee skills and information through classroom and field training for candidates.
 Emphasis is on preparing for Grassroots program participation – including recreational and competitive games.
 Field emphasis is on practice of specific procedures.